The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 The "Login to Salesforce" button.

 You are already familiar with this one.
-It helps to connect the Salesforce org with Template Builder and select what Document Solution and Document Template to use.
+It helps to connect the Salesforce Org with the Maven Add-in and select what Document Solution and Document Template to use.

 The "Upload File to Template" button.

-Click on this button to upload the DOCX file you are working on to Document Template, that you selected in the Login to Salesforce step.
+Click on this button to upload the DOCX file you are working on to the Document Template that you selected in the Login to Salesforce step.

-After changes are made in the DOCX file you need to upload it to Document Template.
-Because once the file is uploaded to Salesforce it doesn't refresh automatically.
-If you want to have the up-to-date version, you need to upload it after changes are made.
+After changes are made to the DOCX file, you need to upload it to Document Template.
+Because once the file is uploaded to Salesforce, it doesn't refresh automatically.
+To have the up-to-date version, you need to upload it after changes are made.

-Now, that you know how to install and run Template Builder on the XLSX file, it is time to create and modify the template document using all the Template Builder abilities.
+Now that you know how to install and run the Maven Add-in on the XLSX file, it is time to create and modify the template document using all the add-in abilities.

 In our example, we are using the cell in the second row and the "B" column, and further examples will consider that location.
-But you can start with whatever cell you like.
+You can start with whatever cell you like.

 One cell can hold only one merge field.

-First of all, you need to log in to Salesforce to have the up-to-date query in Template Builder.
+First of all, you need to log in to Salesforce to have the up-to-date query in the add-in.

 In the first page's header, you can place some information about the organization, for example, the name and address.
-All these fields you can select from Template Builder.
+You can select all these fields from the Maven Add-in.

 Then use "Name" and "Billing Address" fields from the "Account" Object to indicate who will use the quote.
 Also, insert the "CreatedDate" field directly from Opportunity to show when the quote was prepared.